BugRuster/Web-Logger/README.md

 By Replacing YOUR_USERNAME, YOUR_PASSWORD and YOUR_URL you can login through your Terminal.

-This is the Unique and a programmer way to LOGIN into the Web-Sites
+This is the Unique and a programmer way to LOGIN into the Web-Sites.